melhelow/unit-converter/README.md

 ## how to use it
 in your terminal run `ruby app.rb` then choose your prefered option either is it `1` or `2`

+## Minitest

+Minitest is also available for 2 functions the conversion from LB to KG and the conversion from KG to LB

+in your terminal run `ruby tests/test_prompt.rb`

 ## used Technologies
 - Sinatra ,Ruby